glaszig/glaszig.github.io/_posts/2023-03-14-integrate-googleosv-scanner-into-drone-ci-pipeline.md

 you'll need to configure a proper `SMTPHOST` and adjust the the other environment variables.

+> **note**: the step configuration above will _only_ notify you via email.
+> to stop the pipeline you'll need to make on of the commands produce a
+> non-zero return code and remove the `failure: ignore` option.

 [drone.io]: https://www.drone.io
 [osv-scanner]: https://github.com/google/osv-scanner
 [anmalkov]: https://hub.docker.com/r/anmalkov/osv-scanner/